-Michael Roberts joined the Oregon Symphony during the 2012/13 Season.
-He has also performed with the National Symphony, San Diego Symphony, Boston Symphony, Boston Pops, Detroit Symphony, Kansas City Symphony, Portland Symphony (ME), New World Symphony, and Hyogo PAC Orchestra.
+Virginia native Michael Roberts joined the Oregon Symphony in 2013, and became the Principal Percussionist during the 20/21 season.
+He has also performed with the National Symphony, San Diego Symphony, Boston Symphony, Detroit Symphony, Kansas City Symphony, Portland Symphony (ME), New World Symphony, Hyogo PACOrchestra, and Seattle Symphony.

 Michael’s other notable engagements have included fellowships with the Verbier Festival Orchestra, Spoleto Music Festival, Schleswig-Holstein Music Festival, National Orchestral Institute, Music Academy of the West, and the Tanglewood Music Center, where the Boston Globe hailed him as a “fearlessly accomplished performer.”

-In his free time, Michael enjoys publishing and promoting the piano and chamber works of his grandfather, composer Arnold Mysior.
-He is also a strong advocate for new music, and enjoys performing with Portland-based ensembles such as 45th Parallel, Third Angle, and fEARnoMUSIC.
-Since the summer of 2016, Michael and his wife Maureen have settled in their SE Portland home with their Himalayan cat rescue, Hiro.
+In his free time, Michael enjoys publishing and learning the piano and chamber works of his grandfather, composer Arnold Mysior.
+He also enjoys performing with Portland-based ensembles 45th Parallel, Third Angle, and FearNoMusic.
+When not in front of an instrument, he can be found golfing, playing video games, or exploring the Pacific Northwest.